 The Nanhua Mountain Phoenix Cultural Spot is another relatively unknown spot, but arguably one of Fenghuang’s most interesting.
 It’s actually a recent construction, but it was built in honor of a very ancient tradition: Phoenix worship.

 Situated in a tranquil bamboo forest, visitors can learn about the cultural significance of the Phoenix while also getting some spectacular views of the town down below.
-Stay tuned for a separate article devoted to this park.
-Note that the spot requires its own admission ticket which is completely separate from the Ancient Town ‘through ticket,’
+Note that the spot requires its own admission ticket which is completely separate from the Ancient Town ‘through ticket.’
+But is it worth it?
+Learn more here.

 Out of Town